 The Honors House, located in the heart of campus, provides honors students a casual and comfortable home away from home.
 The house includes computer labs, a smart classroom, quiet study areas and a place for social gatherings.

-To graduate with a distinction from the Honors Program, students must fulfill a GPA requirement, a capstone project requirement and an honors credit requirement.
+To graduate with a distinction from the Honors Program, students must fulfill GPA, capstone project and honors credit requirements.

 Capstone Project Requirement

-To graduate with a distinction from the Honors Program, in addition to the other program requirements, students must work with a faculty mentor to complete a capstone project including a written component, which will be archived by the Honors Program.
+To graduate with a distinction from the Honors Program, in addition to the other program requirements, students must work with a faculty mentor to complete a capstone project, including a written component and an oral presentation.